 - Blend for 5-15 minutes (or whatever your blender can withstand).
 Supposedly the longer you blend, the stronger kava’s effects will be.

-- Add six pineapple ice cubes to the blender and six ice cubes made from water.
+- Add 6 pineapple ice cubes to the blender and 6 ice cubes made from water.
 Quickly blend to avoid melting the ice.

 - Pour in a festive glass.
 Sprinkle with cacao powder and garnish with an orange wedge.

-Note: powders can have a shorter shelf-life.
+Note: Powders can have a shorter shelf-life than whole spices.
 For extra credit (and maximum potency!) use kava kava root and powder yourself in a spice/coffee grinder right before use.
 Some have ruined their grinders this way, but I found mine was strong enough for the task.